Lightspace-Official/lightX-DevBox/README.md

 3. Launch lightX from the start menu!

 ## New features & Notices
+### lX 2 Release date published!
+lX 2 will be released on 1st of January of 2022, on New Year's Day!
+We hope you have a happy new year and remember to check out the brand new lX 2!
-### NOTE: v1 support notice
+#### NOTE: v1 support notice
-As you know, v2.0 would be released, and you may be in doubt that v1 would be still continued, the v1 version line will still be continued until further notice, due to v2 being much more heavier.
+As you know, v2.0 would be released, and you may be in doubt that v1 would be still continued, the v1 version line will still be continued until further notice, due to v2 being much more heavier & having Python built-in.
-#### New LASM Assembly Support
-lightX DB now supports LASM!
-(LightX Assembler) This Assembler develops for the LightX Operating System and has the feature to create new Assembly OS's.
-Even though this feature is still in BETA, it will be released in v2.0.
-This will be published in a external GLIP package.
-#### Modifying Main LightX DB Support
+#### Modifying lX will not be supported
-V2.0 will support external installed GLIP packages to modify the main lightX program to make new commands to the main Terminal.
-This enables external package makers to make usage of their package easier.
-#### lightX DB v2.0 BETA is here!
-Look for this new release in our releases page and install this BETA to get a taste of the new v2.0!
+Configuring and modifying the main lightX DB program will result in a huge number of problems and errors, to replace this error, lightX will make all the external programs commands built-in, which means if you use the command without installing the package, it will result in a user failure.
 ## How to code in lX
 Initilize a new project by typing 'mk program' in the lX command prompt, and after use the IDE to create your program. (lX uses python for coding, so search up for example python projects online.)
 To get started, just type 'print('Hello World!')' (without the quotes) in the IDE, click Save As, and save it in the same directory as lightX.
 Go back to lX Cmd Prompt, and type in 'run program', type in the full name of your program, and lX will run it for you.
 When you are done, use 'pkg program' to locate the folder of your project and convert it to a single lX Package.
 Easy as that!
 To unpack a code pack, use Unpackage.py manually to unpack it.
 For more info, visit our wiki.